Ovid/moosex-extended/README.md

 # OBJECT CONSTRUCTION

-Objection construction for [MooseX::Extended](https://metacpan.org/pod/MooseX%3A%3AExtended) is like Moose, so no changes are needed.
+Object construction for [MooseX::Extended](https://metacpan.org/pod/MooseX%3A%3AExtended) is identical to Moose because MooseX::Extended _is_ Moose, so no changes are needed.
 However, in addition to `has`, we also provide `param` and `field` attributes, both of which are `is => 'ro'` by default.

 The `param` is _required_, whether by passing it to the constructor, or using `default` or `builder`.